MacKenzie Weegar

-MacKenzie Weegar (born January 7, 1994) is a Canadian professional ice hockey defenceman and alternate captain for the Calgary Flames of the National Hockey League (NHL).
-Weegar was drafted by the Florida Panthers with the 206th overall pick in the 2013 NHL Entry Draft.
+MacKenzie Weegar (born January 7, 1994) is a Canadian professional ice hockey player who is a defenseman for the Utah Mammoth of the National Hockey League (NHL).
+Weegar was drafted by the Florida Panthers with the 206th overall pick in the 2013 NHL entry draft.

 Playing career

 Amateur

 Weegar played major junior hockey with the Halifax Mooseheads in the Quebec Major Junior Hockey League.
 After his selection to the Panthers, Weegar was signed following his second season with the Mooseheads in 2013–14 to a three-year, entry-level deal on May 29, 2014.

 Professional

 Florida Panthers organization

 Following the signing, Weegar participated in the 2014 Prospect Tournament alongside fellow Panthers rookies Logan Shaw and Vincent Trocheck.
 After participating in the Panthers' five preseason games, Weegar was re-assigned to their American Hockey League (AHL) affiliate, the San Antonio Rampage, to start the 2014–15 season.
 Although he missed a few early games due to an upper-body injury, Weegar earned his first AHL point with an assist on October 24, 2014.
 He would later score his first professional goal during a 3–0 win over the Iowa Wild on December 12.
 Within his first 19 games with the club, Weegar accumulated one goal and four assists.
 In late January, Weegar was re-assigned to the Panthers ECHL affiliate, the Cincinnati Cyclones.
 In his first five games with the Cyclones, he tallied one goal and three assists for four points.
 Weegar added one more assist in his next six games and was recalled to the AHL on February 5.
 He was returned to the ECHL a few games later but quickly returned to the AHL.
 Upon rejoining the Rampage, he played alongside Shayne Taker and Josh McFadden.
 Weegar finished the 2014–15 season with two goals and eight assists for 10 points through 31 AHL games.